Frobenius splitting of valuation rings and $F$-singularities of centers: Introduction

 \item $Z \subseteq A$, and there exists a regular system of parameters $\{x_1, \dots, x_d\}$ of $A$ such that every $z \in Z$ admits a factorization

 for some $u \in A^{\times}$, and $a_i \in \mathbb{N} \cup \{0\}$. \end{enumerate} \end{customthm}

-When the ground field $k$ is perfect, any Abhyankar valuation $\nu$ admits a local monomialization since the residue field of the valuation is automatically separable over $k$.
-Theorem \ref{local-uniformization} then allows us to choose a center of $\nu$ on a regular local $k$-algebra $A$ such that $A$ has a regular system of parameters $\{x_1,\dots,x_d\}$ whose valuations freely generate $\Gamma_\nu$, and the residue field of $A$ coincides with $\kappa_{\nu}$ (Lemma \ref{regular-center}).
+When the ground field $k$ is perfect, any Abhyankar valuation $\nu$ admits a local monomialization in the sense of Theorem \ref{local-uniformization} because $\kappa_\nu$ is automatically separable over $k$.
+Theorem \ref{local-uniformization} allows us to additionally choose a center of $\nu$ on a regular local $k$-algebra $A$ such that $A$ has a regular system of parameters $\{x_1,\dots,x_d\}$ whose valuations freely generate $\Gamma_\nu$ and the residue field of $A$ coincides with $\kappa_{\nu}$ (Lemma \ref{regular-center}).
 Our strategy then is to identify a suitable Frobenius splitting of $A$ that lifts to a Frobenius splitting of $R_{\nu}$.

 A proof of Theorem \ref{Theorem-A} was announced in \cite[Theorem 5.1]{DS16}, where Frobenius splitting was deduced as a consequence of the \emph{incorrect} assertion that Abhyankar valuation rings are F-finite.
-On the contrary, \cite[Theorem 0.1]{DS17} shows that finiteness of Frobenius for valuation rings of function fields (a \emph{function field} is a finitely generated extension of a base field) is equivalent to the associated valuation being divisorial, and so non F-finite Abhyankar valuations are abundant.
+On the contrary, \cite[Theorem 0.1]{DS17} shows that finiteness of Frobenius for valuation rings of function fields (a \emph{function field} is a finitely generated extension of a base field) is equivalent to the associated valuation being divisorial, and so, Abhyankar valuations rings that are not $F$-finite are abundant.
 The current paper rectifies the error in \cite{DS16}.

 On the other hand, the proof of \cite[Theorem 5.1]{DS16} does establish that a valuation $\nu$ of an $F$-finite function field $K/k$ is Abhyankar if and only if

 Said differently, $\nu$ is Abhyankar precisely when the extension of valuations $\nu/\nu^p$ is \emph{defectless}, where $\nu^p$ denotes the restriction of $\nu$ to the subfield $K^p$.
 We refer the reader to \cite[Page 281]{FV11} for the definition of defect of an extension of valuations.